Healthy Homemade Marshmallows with Honey

 • Salt: A pinch to balance the sweetness.

 • Vanilla Extract: For warmth and classic marshmallow flavor.
+You can also use rose flavoring like I do in my rose flavored marshmallows.

-Quick How to Make Them
+How to Make Healthier Marshmallows

 1. Bloom the gelatin by sprinkling it over ½ cup of water in a stand mixer bowl.